mousepawmedia/devdocs/network/source/network/phabricator.rst

 * The :code:`UI Design [Dept]` tag is for anything related to user interface (UI) design, including activity design.

-..
-NOTE:: If you have not already added a :code:`[Dept]` tag to the Mock,
+..  note:: If you have not already added a :code:`[Dept]` tag to the Mock,
     you should include either the :code:`Graphics Design [Dept]` or :code:`Mass Communication [Dept]` tag.